craftcms/webhooks/README.md

 #### Sending More Data

-If you need more data than what’s in the default payload, you can fill in the “Extra User Attributes”, “Extra Sender Attributes”, and “Extra Event Attributes” fields.
+If you need more data than what’s in the default POST request payload, you can fill in the “Extra User Attributes”, “Extra Sender Attributes”, and “Extra Event Attributes” fields.

 The attributes listed here (separated by newlines) will be passed to the `$extraFields` argument of the user/sender/event-property’s [toArray()](https://www.yiiframework.com/doc/api/2.0/yii-base-arrayabletrait#toArray()-detail) method (if it has one).